-Figure 2: The delta-quaternions from each camera have been converted to spacecraft frame, binned to 1 minute.
-Long-term trends (such as those caused by differential velocity aberration) have also been removed.
-The $\Delta X/\Delta Y$ directions represent offsets along the detectors' rows/columns, while the ΔZ direction represents spacecraft roll.
-1 and 4 in 152b.
+The pointing in Sector 76 was set at +83.5 degrees in ecliptic latitude so that Camera 3 points near the North Ecliptic Pole.
+Camera 4 was used for guiding in both orbits.
 Two momentum dumps were performed in each orbit.
 The momentum dumps are performed at the end of each data downlink just before data collection resumes.
 Data impacted by momentum dumps and data downlinks are marked with data quality flags (see Appendix A).
+Figure 1 summarizes the pointing performance over the course of the sector based on Fine Pointing telemetry.

+1.3 Scattered Light

-Figure 2 summarizes the pointing performance over the course of the sector based on Fine Pointing telemetry.
-1.3 Scattered Light Figure 3 shows the median value of the background estimate for all targets on a given CCD as a function of time.
+Figure 2 shows the median value of the background estimate for all targets on a given CCD as a function of time.
 Times of high background correspond to times when the Earth and/or Moon approach the camera's field of view causing scattered light from these bright objects to enter the cameras.
-The viewing geometry of the Earth and Moon relative to TESS's pointing in Sector 72 are shown in Figure 4.
-Figure 4 shows the angle between each camera's boresight and the Earth or Moon-this figure can be used to identify periods affected by scattered light and the relative contributions of the Earth and Moon to the image backgrounds.
+The viewing geometry of the Earth and Moon relative to TESS's pointing in Sector 76 are shown in Figure 3.
+Figure 3 shows the angle between each camera's boresight and the Earth or Moon-this figure can be used to identify periods affected by scattered light and the relative contributions of the Earth and Moon to the image backgrounds.
 Scattered light increases as the camera boresight angle between the Earth and Moon is $\lesssim 35^{\circ}$ and will strongly impact photometric observations for angles $\lesssim 25^{\circ}$.
 Data impacted by scattered light are marked with data quality flags (see Appendix A).
-As shown in Figures 3 and 4, in Sector 72, the Earth introduces scattered light signals at the beginning of each orbit, and the Moon impacts Camera 4 at the end of Orbit 152.